alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

    If the pre-release has been assigned the wrong tag (mistakes happen), you can use [`npm dist-tag`](https://docs.npmjs.com/cli/v8/commands/npm-dist-tag) to quickly correct.

 7. Run `npm logout` to log out from npm.
+If you've logged in through your browser, remember to log out from <https://npmjs.com> there as well.

 ## If publishing a beta pre-release, create a release on Github